As you get ready to leave your halls of residence to move into your new home, think ahead and get prepared with our top five tips!

 Remember to follow us on Twitter, for up to date tips and advice.
 Join in with the conversation with the hashtag #HallsToHomes

 Your belongings are packed and you’ve collected the keys to your new home.
 Before you jump through the front door ready to bag the biggest bedroom, download our Moving In Checklist to check off as you go and ensure you don’t forget anything.
 Here are the main things to keep in mind:

 Ask your landlord or letting agent for an inventory and check it carefully.

 An inventory details what’s in the property and the condition of the house.
 Note on the inventory any problems, scratches and obvious stains and list any items that are missing or damaged.
 Take photos (with dates marked) of every room noting any problems.

 Make sure you agree the inventory with your landlord/agency and you both sign it.
 Keep a copy for your own records and refer back to it when you move out.

-Check fire alarms are installed and work, and plan an escape route just in case of a fire.
+Check fire and carbon monoxide alarms are installed and work, and plan an escape route just in case of a fire.
 Follow advice from the Fire Service and Gas Safe Register about staying safe in your student house.
 If you have concerns, you can arrange a free home fire safety check with South Wales Fire and Rescue Service!